ismaelherreradev/tasky/README.md

 ### Features in this application.
-- 🏢 Authentication and User Management
+- 🏢 Authentication, User Management and Organization
 - 💻 Role-based Access
 - 📢 Get leads from funnels
 - 🎨 Task board